What is your Joy to Fear Ratio

 Barbara Fredrickson researched specific and powerful negative emotions and specific and measurable positive emotions.
-Dr. Fredrickson is a professor in the Department of Psychology, University of Michigan, 525 East University Avenue, Ann Arbor, MI 48109-1109, USA .
-She found and reported that individuals who flourished had a positive to negative emotion ratio of 3.2 to 1.
-For languishing individuals the ratio dropped to 2.3 to 1 People that were cascading toward dissolution had a ratio of 0.8 to 1.
+Dr. Fredrickson is a professor in the Department of Psychology, University of Michigan, 525 East University Avenue, Ann Arbor, MI 48109-1109, USA.
+She reported that individuals who flourished had a positive to negative emotion ratio of 3.2 to 1.
+For languishing individuals, the ratio dropped to 2.3 to 1.
+People that were cascading toward dissolution had a ratio of 0.8 to 1.
 This is consistent with the study by Baumeister R and Bratslavaky E, Bad is Stronger than Good Review of General Psychology, 2001.
 Vol. 5.
 No. 4.
 323-370.

 The bad news is that it takes 3.2 Joys to offset each Fear.
 The good news is that Joys are fun, enjoyable, and healthy.
 Therefore, actively seek out Joy every chance you get.

 Most of us know what constitutes a Fear.
 Something that is perceived to cause pain, stress, or anguish.
-But, for purposes of this calculating a Joy to Fear Ratio, it must be current and long lasting.
-A fear you had ten years ago is not counted unless you have it currently.
+But this Joy to Fear Ratio, it must be current and long-lasting.
+A fear you had ten years ago is not counted unless you have it.
 Also, the fear must be substantial.
 The fact that you must stop at red lights may be an annoyance, but it is not significant enough to be a fear.

-Secondly, the duration must be perceived to be long-lasting, i.e. if left untreated it has or will continue for a year or longer.
-Worrying about passing an upcoming mid-term exam, or worrying that someone will not go out on a date with you are not counted in this analysis.
+Secondly, the duration must be perceived to be long-lasting, i.e., if left untreated, it has or will continue for a year or longer.
+Worrying about passing an upcoming mid-term exam or worrying that someone will not go out on a date with you is not counted in this analysis.

-What constitutes a Joy for this analysis is a little more difficult.
+What constitutes a Joy for this analysis is a little more complicated.
 It must bring meaningful current pleasure to you.
-Something that was pleasurable a couple years ago may not be pleasurable today.
-For example, bungy jumping off bridges may be exhillerating when you in your 20’s, but not so much in your 70’s.
+Something pleasurable a couple of years ago may not be enjoyable today.
+For example, bungy jumping off bridges may be exhilarating when you are in your 20s, but not so much in your 70s.

 Here is one way to determine if something is currently pleasurable.
 Close your eyes and think of the Joy that you are interested in experiencing.
-Next play your favorite song when you were a teenageer.
+Next, play your favorite song when you were a teenager.
 If you experience similar feelings, then it is probably a countable Joy.

 The Joy must also be experienced over the last year.
-If you did not experience the Joy sometime over the last year, it does not count.
-For example, some Joys require daily encounters while others may only require once during the year.
+If you did not experience the Joy sometime over the previous year, it does not count.
+For example, some Joys require daily encounters while others may only need one once during the year.

 B. How to Calculate Your Joy to Fear Ratio?